-This page is for use by representatives of the Middle Huron Stormwater Advisory Group (SAG), a watershed-based group of local municipalities and agencies within the middle section of the Huron River watershed.
+This page is for use by participant in the Middle Huron Partnership, a watershed-based group of local municipalities and agencies within the middle section of the Huron River watershed.
 This section lies mostly within Washtenaw County, extending from Portage Lake downstream to the French Landing Dam, which forms Belleville Lake.
-The SAG works to coordinate and implement best management practices to improve the quality and volume of stormwater.

 Stormwater Management Documents